 aka Captain Mephisto and the Transformation Machine

-Directors – Spencer G. Bennett, Yakima Canutt & Wallace A. Grissell, Screenplay – Albert De Mond, Basil Dickey, Jesse Duffy, Alan James, Grant Nelson & Joseph Poland, Photography (b&w) – Bud Thackeray, Special Effects – Howard Lydecker & Theodore Lydecker.
-Production Company – Republic
+Directors – Spencer G. Bennet, Yakima Canutt & Wallace A. Grissell, Screenplay – Albert De Mond, Basil Dickey, Jesse Duffy, Alan James, Grant Nelson & Joseph Poland, Photography (b&w) – Bud Thackeray, Special Effects – Howard Lydecker & Theodore Lydecker.
+Production Company – Republic.

 Richard Bailey (Lance Reardon), Roy Barcroft (Captain Mephisto), Linda Stirling (Claire Forrest), Kenne Duncan (Brand), Forrest Taylor (Professor William Forrest)

 The police ask the help of criminologist Lance Reardon in finding Professor William Forrest who has gone missing while on an international search for radium supplies to power his proposed radiotomic transmitter, a device that is capable of remotely broadcasting energy.
 The trail leads Lance and Forrest’s daughter Claire to the former penal colony of Mystery Island where the professor has been made a prisoner of the evil Captain Mephisto.
 Mephisto is a disguise used by one of Mystery Island’s four owners who uses a blood corpuscle transformation machine to transform into the island’s long dead pirate governor.
 As Lance and Claire arrive on Mystery Island, Captain Mephisto employs a variety of tricks to dispose of them.